Once in a Blue Moon (or Every 2 1/2 to 3 Years)

 The oldest definition – the Seasonal Blue Moon – is when there are four full moons (one more than the normal three full moons); the third Full Moon of the season is called a Blue Moon.
 This year, we had a Seasonal Blue Moon on August 22, 2021; other Full Moons this summer were seen on June 24, July 23, and September 20.
 On average, a Seasonal Blue Moon will occur every 3 years or so.

 MONTHLY Blue Moon

 The newest and most used definition – the Monthly Blue Moon – was created after the original was misinterpreted and simplified in 1937 to be the second Full Moon in a month.
 Looking back at 1937, there was a seasonal Blue Moon on August 21, but there weren’t any months with two Full Moons.
 This newer definition allows the monthly naming conventions to continue.
 October’s Full Moon is called the “Hunter’s Moon”; October’s second Full Moon is a “Blue Moon”; finally, November’s Full Moon is called the “Beaver Moon”.
-The next Monthly Blue Moon will occur on October 31, 2020 (Halloween) with the first Full Moon occurring on October 1.
+The latest Monthly Blue Moon occurred on October 31, 2020 (Halloween) with the first Full Moon occurring on October 1, 2020.
 The next will occur in August 2023.
 On average a Monthly Blue Moon will occur every 2.5 years.
 However, the next Halloween Blue Moon will occur in 2039.

 The time between consecutive Full Moons is approximately 29.5 days – or roughly a month.
 In fact, the word “month” is derived from the word “moon” – think of “month.”